 A beacon of light when most of Europe sunk into the Dark Ages, Constantinople became legendary in the whole world for its economic and cultural influence.
-Christianity and the Islam added to its splendour and importance, moulding it into a cosmopolitan cradle of tolerance and diversity that arguably had no equals for more than a thousand years.
-Gateway to Asia from Europe and vice versa, its fortunate geographical location as the only city spanning on two continents made it a most important strategic centre, both economic and military-wise.
+Christianity and Islam added to its splendor and importance, molding it into a cosmopolitan cradle of tolerance and diversity that arguably had no equals for more than a thousand years.
+Gateway to Asia from Europe and vice versa, its fortunate geographical location as the only city spanning on two continents made it a most important strategic center, both economic and military-wise.

 When everything about a place is stunning to the point you would imagine nothing could pass unnoticed, writing an off-the-beaten-path itinerary becomes challenging.
 However, here we start our journey as a local through the streets of one great Mother of Cities.

 In the morning some might like it savory, but the sweet treats of Hafız Mustafa Dessert Shop will convince even the most skeptical among you – according to Sevcan, who herself is not a dessert lover.
 The shop/coffeehouse is the ultimate heaven of Turkish desserts in Istanbul and, I kid you not, a slice of excellent baklava and a proper Turkish coffee means starting your day with the right foot.
 Also, some might prefer tea over coffee; finding a tea place in Istanbul is far from being complicated, but few can boast the incredible view over the Bosphorus offered by its terrace like Setüstü Tea Garden.
 Another benefit to this special place is that here they still perpetuate the Turkish tradition of serving tea in a samovar.